YifZhou/RECTE/docs/source/installation.rst

 * lmfit
 * emcee

-For transit profile calculations
+For Jupyter notebooks

+* jupyter
-* batman-package
+* ipywidgets

 You may download the ``requirements.txt`` file and do